harsicha/PriceMagnet/README.md

 # PriceMagnet
-A web application to show aggregate search results from both Flipkart & Amazon India.
+A web application to show aggregated search results from both Flipkart & Amazon India.

 ## Languages & Tools used
 - C#